jupyterhub/team-compass/README.md

 Currently, the JupyterHub team is keeping track of the goings-on in the community via the following main channels:

-* A monthly team meeting
+* A monthly team meeting on the third Thursday of every month
 * Issues / PRs in the JupyterHub repositories
 * The JupyterHub / Binder Gitter channels